-- 1. An assault\ on a principal, assistant principal, teacher, teacher's aide, or other educational staff on school premises or school sponsored or school related events including athletic games. - 2.
+- 1. An assault on a principal, assistant principal, teacher, teacher's aide, or other educational staff on school premises or school sponsored or school related events including athletic games. - 2.
 Possession of a dangerous weapon, including, but not limited to, a gun or knife, on school premises or at school sponsored, or at school related events including athletic games. - 3.
-Possession, sale, distribution, use of, or being under the influence of a controlled substance as defined in Chapter 94C of the M.G.L., including but not limited to, marijuana, cocaine and heroin, on school premises or at school sponsored or school related events including athletic games.
+Sale, distribution, or possession of a controlled substance as defined in Chapter 94C of the M.G.L., including but not limited to marijuana, cocaine, heroin, or prescription drugs belonging to another, on school premises or at school sponsored or school related events including athletic games.
 (See Drug and Alcohol Policy for more information.) - 4.
-An assault\ on any member of the school community who is not a member of the school staff, including but not limited to, parents.
+An assault on any member of the school community who is not a member of the school staff, including but not limited to, parents.
 This may include, but is not limited to, obtaining money, material goods, or favors by threat of physical harm, or threats of violence or threats to damage property directed toward any member of the school community. - 5.
 Sale, distribution, or use of any weapon including, but not limited to, guns, knives, clubs, slingshots and other articles that can be deemed dangerous. - 6.
-Sale of alcoholic beverages.
+Sale of alcoholic beverages or vaping paraphernalia.
 (See Drug and Alcohol Policy for more information.) - 7.
 An act of arson (i.e. setting something on fire), or use of explosives (including smoke bombs and fireworks). - 8.
 Bomb threats or tampering with and/or activating fire alarm pull stations and/or smoke detectors (false alarms).

-\Assault: Blacks' Law Dictionary defines "assault" to mean "an intentional unlawful offer of corporal injury to another by force, or force unlawfully directed toward another person, under such circumstances as to create 40 well-founded fear of imminent peril, coupled with apparent present ability to execute attempt, if not prevented."
+^{}Assault: Blacks' Law Dictionary defines "assault" to mean "an intentional unlawful offer of corporal injury to another by force, or force unlawfully directed toward another person, under such circumstances as to create well-founded fear of imminent peril, coupled with apparent present ability to execute attempt, if not prevented."